cbezaitis/SynthesisAndSimulation/README.md

 # Introduction

-Point of this repo to understand and remember how verilator works
+Point of this repo to:
+1. Understand and remember how verilator works
+2. Understand and remember how vivado non_project_mode works

+# Vivado
+TODO:

+# Verilator
-# Summary
+## Summary

 1. Have your two system verilog file, you want to simulate
 2. The testbench is on "cpp", so you can use anything you want